Choice Chatham County CSA with deliveries to Wake County

-We grow organic, nutrient dense, sustainably grown produce for about 150 CSA member households in Apex, Cary, Raleigh, Bynum, Briar Chapel, and Pittsboro.
+We grow nutrient dense high quality produce using organic methods (on the first certified organic farm in NC!) for about 150 CSA member households in Apex, Cary, Raleigh, Bynum, Briar Chapel, and Pittsboro.

 We feel that our farm name should represent our vision & we couldn’t think of a better representation of what we want to do & be in the world than in good heart.